masrim2000/object_modeling2/README.md

 ### 2. Dense reconstruction and registration

-Generates a dense 3D reconstruction and registers it using the formated output from step 1.
+Generates a dense 3D reconstruction and registers it using the formatted output from step 1.

 Usage:
 ```